wellcometrust/remote/README.md

  💪 Available commands:

- start   - Starts the instance
- git     - Sets up a remote in your local datalabs repo that
+ start           - Starts the instance git             - Sets up a remote in your local datalabs repo that
                    points to the remote repo on the instance.
-This allows you to push code directly to your instance from your local datalabs folder with git push ec2 connect - Tries to connect to the instance id      - Returns the instance id e.g. i-ae23f836a5f3de ip      - Returns the instance public address ec2-x-x-x-x...amazonaws.com status  - Returns the status of the instance list    - Lists all the ec2 instances whose name has a prefix described by FILTER_PREFIX. type    - Changes the instance type to that specified as an argument \(e.g. t2.small\), otherwise returns the
+This allows you to push code directly to your instance from your local datalabs folder with git push ec2 connect         - Tries to connect to the instance id              - Returns the instance id e.g. i-ae23f836a5f3de ip              - Returns the instance public address ec2-x-x-x-x...amazonaws.com status          - Returns the status of the instance list | ls       - Lists all the ec2 instances whose name has a prefix described by FILTER_PREFIX. type            - Changes the instance type to that specified as an argument \(e.g. t2.small\), otherwise returns the
                    instance type
- stop    - Stops the instance
+ stop            - Stops the instance instances       - Lists information about available ec2 instances
+                   by default filter c*,p*,r* but custom filter can be passed as second argument e.g. r4\*

 ```